nd1012/Mapping-Object/README.md

 automatic for this type as for any other type which is being used as the main type for a mapping.
 To avoid that, you can register a custom mapping in the static constructor of your implementing type, for example.

+### The `IMappingObject` interface

+The `IMappingObject` comes as generic and as non-generic type.
+Usually you want to use the generic interface, but you could also implement only the non- generic interface, also.

+For the implementation and the usage please have a look at the `TestType4.cs` code in the tests project.
+You can use the interface for objects that can't extend the `MappingObjectBase` type.

 ### Enumerable mapping extensions